ryukau/VSTPlugins/docs/manual/ClangSynth/ClangSynth_en.md

     On top of `Misc.->Smoothing`, extra smoothing is applied to `Delay Offset`.

-Smooth \[Hz\]
+Rate \[Hz\]

-:   Cutoff frequency of a lowpass filter which applies to modulation source.
+:   Frequency of modulation sine wave.

 #### Misc.
-Pitch slide options are added.
+Pitch slide options are the difference to ClangSynth.

 Slide \[s\]